Unidata/netcdf-java-ng/.github/CONTRIBUTING.md

 ### <a name="gh-join"></a>Add and pull down a local copy of your netCDF-java project fork

-Next, move into the source directory git has created, and add your personal fork of the netCDF-java code as a remote"
+Next, move into the source directory git has created, and add your personal fork of the Next Generation netCDF-java code as a remote:

-`git clone --origin me git@github.com:<my-github-user-name>/netcdf-java.git` (for ssh)
+`git clone --origin me git@github.com:<my-github-user-name>/netcdf-java-ng.git` (for ssh)

 or

-`git clone --origin me https://github.com/,my-github-user-name>/netcdf-java.git` (for https)
+`git clone --origin me https://github.com/,my-github-user-name>/netcdf-java-ng.git` (for https)

 Now you are all set!

 ## <a name="#gh-contrib-workflow"></a>Contribution workflow

-### <a name="#gh-sync-ud"></a> Make sure you have the latest changes from Unidata netCDF-java repository
+### <a name="#gh-sync-ud"></a> Make sure you have the latest changes from Unidata Next Generation netCDF-java repository
-First, make sure you have the most recent changes to the netCDF-java code by using git pull:
+First, make sure you have the most recent changes to the Next Generation netCDF-java code by using `git pull`:

 `git pull unidata develop`

-All work on netcdf-java is should branch from the `develop` branch.
+All work on netcdf-java is should branch from the `main` branch.

 Contributions will be backported to other versions as needed.

 ### <a name="#gh-branch"></a>Make a new branch for your work and start hacking